 Essentially, a unified commerce platform is used to provide the optimal omnichannel customer experience, but it does so by connecting aspects of the retail network outside of the omnichannel experience scope.

-Unified commerce is made up of components that enable optimized scalability, adaptability, and visibility, as well as seamless connectivity of customer and associate interactions.
-The four main components of unified commerce are:
+There are four main factors of unified commerce that enable optimized scalability, adaptability, and visibility, as well as seamless connectivity of customer and associate interactions.
+The four main factors of unified commerce are:

 Enterprise-wide inventory visibility and management allows everyone—from warehouse staff to retail associates and even customers—to see important product information, including what product is available, where product is in the retail network, where inventory is low and how quickly can product be sent to either a retail location or customer for fulfillment.
 With a unified commerce platform, customers should be able to access any ready inventory for purchase within the store network and choose the most convenient method of purchasing that product item that works for them.